jcps90/CS570_a1/README.md

 Compile Instructions
+		Compile and Run on Class Account: cssc2147
                 Call the make command

 Operation Instructions
-                Run the bots file that was created by the "make" command\
+                Run the bots file that was created by the "make" command